DerrickFeiWang/HandwritingRecognition_GoogleCloudVision/README.md

 # Printed and handwritten text extraction from images using Tesseract and Google Cloud Vision API

 Text extraction from image files is an useful technique for document digitalization.
 There are several well developed OCR engines for printed text extraction, such as Tesseract and EasyOCR [1].
-However, for handwritten text extraction, it's more challenging because of large variations in handwritings from person to person.
-Tesseract and EasyOCR can't achieve satisfacting results unless the texts are hand printed.
+However, for handwritten text extraction, it's more challenging because of large variations in handwriting from person to person.
+Tesseract and EasyOCR can't achieve satisfying results unless the texts are hand-printed.
 In this post, I will describe how to use Tesseract to extract printed texts, and use Google Cloud Vision API to extract handwritten texts.
 <br>
 <br>
 The example text image file is from the IAM handwriting dataset [2].
-It has a printted text session, and hand written session for the same text content.
+It has a printed text session, and handwritten session for the same text content.

 ![image](https://user-images.githubusercontent.com/44976640/89544581-ea719f00-d7c7-11ea-8544-42941970d1d4.png)
 <br>